WoComtoQC/wocomtoqc.github.io/index.md

 ---

- `Quantum Computing and Topological Data Analysis for beginners`
+ `Topological Data Analysis and Quantum Computing for beginners`

 ### Overview :